nebulabsnyc/PhoneHome/example/PhoneHomeTest/README.md

 PhoneHomeTest
 =============

-This is a sample Android application that uses the PhoneHome API.
-This particular version interacts with the sample backend provided in samples/backend.
-Notice that it enables/disables PhoneHome by checking eligibility and then implements an example log sink to send the logs to our backend.
+Here's an example Android application that uses the PhoneHome API and interacts with the example backend provided in [example/backend](https://github.com/nebulabsnyc/PhoneHome/tree/master/example/backend).
+It enables/disables PhoneHome by first checking eligibility and then implementing a log sink that sends logs to the backend.